Personal Cybersecurity Best Practices for Associations

 The internet is riddled with malicious links, trojans, and viruses, not to mention the cloud or all the different platforms your association uses every day.
 Data breaches are frequent, and users are more vulnerable than ever before, despite the hours of training many organizations encourage.

-A single click can cost thousands of dollars.
+One click can cost thousands of dollars.
 As such, users need actionable personal cybersecurity to-do’s that help them stay alert and safe online (both in and out of the office).

 Personal cybersecurity tips